32BJ SEIU Averts Strike After Reaching “Tentative” Contract Deal With Realty Advisory Board

 It seems that 32BJ SEIU will not head to the picket line in the new year, after an eleventh-hour tentative deal was reached before their contract was set to expire on Dec.
 31.

 On Dec.
 20, the commercial cleaners union–which represents 20,000 workers across the city–had overwhelmingly given union negotiators the right to call a strike, barring any last-minute developments.
-Union leaders at the time said that talks with the relevant management group, the Realty Advisory Board, were at an impasse over everything from wages to healthcare.
+Union leaders at the time said that talks with the relevant management group, the Realty Advisory Board on Labor Relations, were at an impasse over everything from wages to healthcare.

 Instead, the union noted that a deal with was struck at 12: 50 a.m. on Dec.
 28, averting the labor action by a couple of days.
 Union leaders said that the tentative agreement includes improvements such as: the dropping of a premium sharing clause for members’ healthcare benefits, a $3,000 bonus to be paid on Mar.
 22, a 10 percent pension improvement for members, strengthened anti-discrimination protections, and wage increase averaging of $149 a week.